-The Bad Work Habits You (Seriously) Need to Break Now
+The Bad Work Habits You (Seriously) Need

 Have you ever sat next to a pen-clicker?